First Aid Policy 2024.docx

 For definitions of major injuries, dangerous occurrences and reportable diseases see HSC/E guidance on RIDDOR 1995, and information on Reporting School Accidents.

-HSE must be notified of fatal and major injuries and dangerous occurrences without delay (e.g. by telephone) This must be followed up within ten days with a written report on Form 2508 Other reportable accidents do not need immediate notification, but they must be reported to HSE within ten days on Form 2508.
+HSE must be notified of fatal and major injuries and dangerous occurrences without delay (e.g. by telephone).
+This must be followed up within ten days with a written report on Form 2508.
+Other reportable accidents do not need immediate notification, but they must be reported to HSE within ten days on Form 2508.

 An accident that happens to students or visitors must be reported to the HSE on Form 2508 if:

-• the accident arises out of or in connection with work.
+• The accident arises out of or in connection with work.

 Like fatal and major injuries to employees or dangerous occurrences, these accidents must be notified to HSE without delay and followed up in writing within ten days on Form 2508.